yoowy90/simple_ATM_Controller/README.md

 # Simple_ATM_Controller

 This project implements a simple ATM controller.
+Write code for a simple ATM.
+It doesn't need any UI (either graphical or console), but a controller should be implemented and tested.

 ## Usage